-4 Architectural Assumptions and Principles
+4 Architectural Assumptions and Requirements

 4.1 Architectural Assumption

-[AA-4.1-a] The architecture for the AIoT services in the application enablement layer should align with the network architecture for the AIoT services which specified in clause 4 of 3GPP TS 23.369 [3].
+[AA-4.1-a] The architecture for the AIoT services in the application enablement layer should align with the 5GS architecture for AIoT service which is specified in the clause 4 of 3GPP TS 23.369 [3].

 [AA-4.1-b] The architecture for the AIoT services in the application enablement layer should take the API framework as specified in 3GPP TS 23.222 [8] as a baseline.

-4.2 Provisioning management requirement

-4.2.1 Description

-This clause specifies the requirements of AIoT service provisioning management from AIoT application layers to the AIoT enabler layers.

-4.2.2 Requirements
+4.2 Architectural Requirements

-[AR-4.2.2-a] The AIoT enabler layer shall support the provisioning of application object data, application service region, service scenario, interested service events to the AIoT enabler layer.
+[AR-4.2-a] The AIoT enabler layer shall support the provisioning of AIoT related application information by AIoT service consumers.

-4.3 Event report requirement

-4.3.1 Description

-This clause specifies the requirements of service event report from the AIoT enabler layer to the AIoT application layers.

-4.3.2 Requirements

-[AR-4.3.2-a] The AIoT enabler layer shall support service event report from the AIoT enaber layer to the AIoT application layer.
+[AR-4.2-b] The AIoT enabler layer shall support AIoT service event report from the AIoT enabler layer to the AIoT application layer.

-[AR-4.3.2-b] The AIoT enabler layer shall support trigger based or periodic event report.
+[AR-4.2-c] The AIoT enabler layer shall support AIoT event-triggered and/or periodic event reporting.

-4.4 Security

-4.4.1 Description

-This subclause specifies the security requirements regarding the AIoT enabler layer.

-4.4.2 Requirements

-[AR-4.4.2-a] The AIoT enabler layer shall support authentication of the AIoT application layer consumer.
+[AR-4.2-d] The AIoT enabler layer shall support authentication of the AIoT application layer consumer.

-[AR-4.4.2-b] The AIoT enabler layer shall support authorization of access and operation requst from AIoT application layer consumer.
+[AR-4.2-e] The AIoT enabler layer shall support authorization of access and operation request from AIoT application layer consumer.

+[AR-4.2-f] The AIoT enabler layer shall support exposing the value-added AIoT information to the application layer consumer.

+[AR-4.2-g] The AIoT enabler layer shall support history data query request for AIoT devices from the application layer consumer.

+[AR-4.2-h] The AIoT enabler layer shall support monitoring of AIoT devices.

+[AR-4.2-i] The AIoT enabler layer shall support comsumption of the inventory and command services as described in 3GPP TS 23.369 [3].

 5 Architecture for Ambient IoT service enablement